Off-site SEO means that you attract people to your site with links from other webpages, and bring people to your site by:

 - They click on those links

-- Your website getting a higher ranking from Google (an approval rating in their eyes, of sorts) because you obviously are “more important”
+- Your website getting a higher ranking from Google (an approval rating in their eyes, of sorts) because you obviously are “more important” because more websites (ideally, quality ones) are mentioning you

 We have multiple strategies for doing this, and doing it well.
 We cannot go into all those methods for a few reasons.